bsaladhikari/gift-app/docs/admin-setup-guide.md

 1. **Go to Supabase Dashboard**
    - Visit [supabase.com](https://supabase.com)
    - Sign in to your account
-   - Select your GiftGenie project
+   - Select your LuxegiftAI project

 2. **Navigate to Table Editor**
    - Click on "Table Editor" in the left sidebar